michaeldallen/udemy/README.md

 - [x] Ansible Advanced - Hands-On - DevOps
 - [x] Ansible for the Absolute Beginner - Hands-On - DevOps
 - [ ] The Modern Python 3 Bootcamp
+- [ ] Learn DevOps: CI CD with Jenkins using Pipelines and Docker